Announcements and Opportunities

 - This spreadsheet is designed to help math teachers and leaders better understand the potential consequences of leaving gaps in their mathematics curriculum.
 It is a model of how many lessons and hours are needed to teach sequences of standards as defined by the Coherence Map.
 Created by Raymond Johnson, Mathematics Specialist, Colorado Department of Education.

-Cognitively Demanding (Rich) Math Tasks - Online or Face-to-Face
+Cognitively Demanding (Rich) Math Tasks

 - This free digital resources contain Cognitively Demanding (Rich) Math Tasks to assist with engaging students in learning mathematics with technology online or face-to-face.
 This document was created by Hawaii Department of Education.